The Essential Steps to Follow When Buying Property in Phuket, Thailand

 - The original receipt for the paid reservation fee

-On new developments, most developers will be able to obtain the Chanote title deed on your behalf at the Land Department.
+If you buy a property in Phuket, you may need to make a trip to the Land Department.
+On new developments, most developers will be able to obtain the Chanote title deed on your behalf.

 But for a resale, you (or a chosen representative with the necessary Power of Attorney), will have to accompany the seller and respective legal representatives to the Land Department for registering the new condominium in your name.